-You can decorate these cookies to your HEART'S content (see what I did there?) with royal icing.
-If you don't feel up to the piping task, they also look very sweet with sparkly sprinkles.
+This classic recipe for sugar cookies provides fool-proof, crispy, buttery cookies.
+Their sturdy texture makes them ideal for use with fun-shaped cookie cutters and for decorating them to your heart's content with royal icing.
+Or, if you don't feel up to the piping task, they also look very sweet with sparkly sprinkles.

-For more homemade Valentine gift ideas, try these velvety rum truffles with ginger.
-Or if you'd like to give your Valentine a fancy treat for tea, have a look at these mini pavlovas with rose and mascarpone cream.
+For more homemade Valentine's gift ideas, try these velvety rum truffles with ginger.
+Or if you'd like to give your Valentine some fancy sweet treats for afternoon tea, have a look at these mini meringue kisses.
 Romance on a plate!

 Jump to: